Toby-Sanders-101/myDigits/README.md

 These modules can all be installed using `pip install (module)` in the terminal

 ## Usage
 1. In order to use this repository, you must first clone it.
+You can use `gh repo clone Toby-Sanders-101/myDigits` in the terminal to do this

 1. Then, assuming all modules and subsidiaries are installed correctly, you should confirm that your camera works sufficiently.
 You can run *dataMaker.py* with lines: 15, 30-37 and 44 commented out to do this.
 This will also output your camera dimensions.

+1. Next, choose what 'quality drop' you would like to use and change lines